 There is no denying that wood and wood-looking siding is back in style, as more and more people are seeking a more old-fashion style for the exterior of their homes.
 But, most people aren’t going for basic, new wood.

 Instead, many want something that looks aged and worn, which you can get from distressed wood.
-Whether you are going for a rustic style home or a modern one, distressed wood siding is a great option that is currently in style.
+Whether you are going for a rustic style home or a modern one, distressed and weathered wood siding is a great option that is currently in style.

 It Doesn’t Have to Be Brown or Beige